-1. What criteria are used to determine whether or not a contractor is performing satisfactorNy?
+1. What criteria are used to determine whether or not a contractor is performing satisfactor Ny?

 We evaluate all PROs on their success at meeting the specific individual objectives in their contract and the effective and efficient discharge of the review responsibilities required by statute.
 Of the 1000 possible points awarded under the evaluation, a PRO can earn a maximum of 500 points in the contract objective area.
 Each contract has a minimum of 8 objectives, 3 addressing problems with utilization and 5 with quality problems.
-Each objective addressed an identified problem with the delivery of care in the PRO area and required the PRO to take specific action to correct the problem.
-Points are awarded for the degree of attainment of the objective and for the specific intervention taken by the PRO to achieve the objective.
+Each objective addressed an...identified problem with the delivery of care in the PRO area and required the PRO to take specific action to correct the problem.
+Points are awarded for the degree of attainment of the objective.
 Performance of required review activities, including admission review, validation and correct application of waiver of liability and intensified review receive 175 points.
 An additional 300 possible points are awarded for contract management.
 This includes among other things the PROs' identification of additional utilization and quality problems in the area, and the PROs' impact outside of its objectives.
 PROs must attain a score of at least 666 to be recommended for noncompetitive renewal.